 12. Intimacy counts among expectations in a relationship

-What to expect: They would initiate sex and tell you they enjoy it with you.
+What to expect: Both partners initiate and enjoy sex.

 What not to expect: Intimacy would be as sizzling as it was in your initial days together.

 Related Reading: Expert Lists 10 Signs Of Intimacy In A Relationship

 How To Ensure Your Relationship Expectations Are Met